 WE WANT TO BE YOUR RADIOLOGISTS!

-Vet-Rad was founded 26 years ago, and is comprised of clinical radiologists with over 100 years of experience.
+Vet-Rad was founded over 25 years ago, and is comprised of clinical radiologists with over 100 years of experience.
 We are the radiologists for more than 900 veterinary hospitals, emergency clinics, and referral centers across the United States, from California to Maine to Florida.

 - We provide 24/7/365 service.

 - Our consultation fee for digital radiographs transmitted directly to us over the Internet is $55/case, with NO extra charge for Vet-Rad STAT submissions.

 - Our turnaround time is FAST!
 Most routine cases are turned around within an hour or two during our normal business hours (Monday through Friday, 8am-5pm, Eastern).
 During these hours, Vet-Rad STAT cases are usually turned around within 30-45 minutes.
 We read cases outside our normal business hours, but the turnaround time may be longer.
 We partner with DVMIStat for services outside our normal business hours.
 The fee for a DVMIStat submission is $99, with an average turnaround time of approximately 1 hour.
 DVMIStat submissions are designed for cases submitted outside of our normal business hours when you need a report back quickly.

 - We do NOT charge extra for submissions where there are multiple images.
 If you send an upper GI study with a dozen images, the fee is still $55/case.